 Advantages and Disadvantages of Compact Robots

 Today’s industrial robots feature a diverse range of payload capacities, reaches, axis configurations, and sizes.
-The push for more robotic automation has led to more creative industrial robot designs in order to automate a wider scope of production related tasks.
+The push for more robotic automation has led to more creative industrial robotic manipulator designs in order to automate a wider scope of production related tasks.

-- • Lower Cost - Upfront costs for compact robots tend to be less than those for larger industrial robots.
+- • Lower Cost - Upfront costs for compact industrial robotic arms tend to be less than those for larger industrial robots.
 Since compact robots are smaller fewer components and materials are needed to build them, reducing their cost.
 Compact robots can be a more cost-effective way to automate.

-- • Energy Efficient - Compact robots are more energy efficient than their larger counterparts.
-Since compact robots only operate with light payloads less energy is consumed to power them.
+- • Energy Efficient - Compact robot manipulators are more energy efficient than their larger counterparts.
+Since compact six axis robots only operate with light payloads less energy is consumed to power them.
 Some compact robots are even able to operate entirely on battery power.

-- • Faster Operation - Compact robots are known for their extremely fast operation.
+- • Faster Operation - Compact robotic manipulators are known for their extremely fast operation.
 The KUKA KR6 R900 is incredibly fast.
 With a lighter mass and smaller configuration, compact robots are able to accelerate more quickly and are more agile.

 - • Low Payload Capacity - Compact robots tend to have payloads under 20 kg.
 This limits the workpieces they can handle and tooling they can be integrated with.
 Should your production process change and require heavier tooling or workpieces, a new robot will be needed.
 However, if you find yourself in a situation needing to replace your current robot it can always be sold or traded-in, helping offset the cost of a new robot.